A source of extra funds might be hiding in your home's value.

 Can you remortgage to buy another property?

 Yes – when you remortgage to release equity, you can use the cash however you want to.
 If you have enough equity in your home, you can use it to put down a deposit on another property or even buy one outright.
 But note that some lenders will ask for a larger deposit on a second property and interest rates may be higher.

-If you still have a mortgage on your first property, you'll also need to be aware of how remortgaging might incur early repayment fees or other expenses such as arrangement and legal fees or valuation costs.
+If you still have a mortgage on your first property, you'll also need to be aware of how remortgaging might mean you incur early repayment fees or other expenses such as arrangement and legal fees or valuation costs.

 What are the pros and cons of remortgaging to release equity?

 Some of the pros of remortgaging to release equity:

 You can remortgage to release money and get access to cash that would otherwise be tied up in your property.

 If you have built up a lot of equity in your home, remortgaging might not negatively impact your LTV, meaning you may qualify for better interest rates on a new deal.

 Some of the cons of remortgaging to release equity: